 Opening social media profiles across the various platforms, using your branding and logos avoids the chance of someone else doing so.
 You stay in control of your brand.
-In this respect, the point of social media is a valuable – and often overlooked – one.
+In this respect, the social media has a valuable and often overlooked point to it.

 Even if the thought of being active on social media fills you with dread, you can always set up the profiles and put a message or post with your website or phone number of enquiries.
 Equally, if you want to concentrate on one platform, set up accounts on the other platforms and direct them to your preferred platform for social engagement.

-When your customers are using social media they’re possibly not looking for your products or services.
-They’re looking to see what their friends got up to at the weekend, or to take a quiz to find out how many chocolate bars form the 1980s they can remember (unless you count LinkedIn as social media, in which case, different rules apply).
-The point of social media is to tap into that, so that when they’re looking to buy, you will be at the forefront of their mind.
+When customers are using social media, they might simply be looking to see what friends did at the weekend, or taking a quiz on how many chocolate bars form the 1980s they can remember.
+The point of social media is to tap into that, so that when they are looking for products or services, you will be at the forefront of their mind.

-We’ve worked with organisations in all sectors, across the UK, offering consultancy and training to get them started on social media, and supporting them with their social media content.
-Get in touch to find out how we can help you.
+We’ve worked with organisations in all sectors across the UK, offering consultancy and training in social media and social media content.
+Get in touch to find out how we can help you!

 All projects start with a quote.
 Give us a few details about your project and we will get back to you with a quotation.
 Not sure what you want or prefer to talk to someone?
 Give our friendly team a call on 01437 720033.